Stylback/home-server/README.md

 | Authentication | No authentication | Forms | Will require a username and password before accessing radarr, great for security as we will expose the service to the internet. |
 | UI | Imperial standard | Whatever you feel like | Make it personal. |

-Make a Proxy Host entry for radarr in NGINX.
+Finish up by creating a Proxy Host entry in NGINX, adding the app to Homarr and integrating the app in prowlarr.

-Add app to Prowlarr.

-Add app to Homarr.

 ### Part 3: TV-shows with Sonarr